Sebastian1981/DataAnalytics/projects.md

 title: Project Portfolio
 ---

 In the following, you´ll find an overview of my project experiences in healthcare and the renewable energy industry.
 They are subdivided into two major groups.
-In group one you´ll find a brief description of the the machine learning projects I carried out as a [data science professional](#data-science-professional-projects).
-In the second group you´ll find a brief description of the the projects related to machine learning and optimization I carried out as an [academic researcher](#academic-research-projects-on-machine-learning).
+In group one you´ll find a brief description of the the machine learning projects I carried out as a [data science professional](#data-science-professional-projects-on-machine-learning-and-optimization).
+In the second group you´ll find a brief description of the the projects related to machine learning and optimization I carried out as an [academic researcher](#academic-research-projects-on-machine-learning-and-optimization).
 Last but not least, I put together some [side-hustle-projects](#side-hustle-projects-on-machine-learning-and-optimization) I implemented in my spare time just for fun, curiosity or my eagerness to expand my knowlede in the field of machine learning and optimization.

-# **Data Science Professional Projects**
+# **Data Science Professional Projects on Machine Learning and Optimization**
 ### **Healthcare Projects:**

 | **Use Case** | **Project Goal** | **my Role** | **Skills & Tools** |